-Are you tired of constantly having clutter come into your home?
+Are you tired of constantly having clutter enter your home?

-Do you want a few simple tips to keep your home clutter-free?
+Do you want a few simple tips on how to declutter your home and keep it clutter-free?

 Clutter is just one of those things that has to be dealt with, no matter the size, shape, or location of your home.

 Everyone has to deal with clutter.
 It’s just a fact of life.

 The more we live, work, and play in our homes, the more things we accumulate.

 And you guessed it…clutter happens to be one of those things we have to address on a regular basis in our lives.

 Fortunately, with just a few targeted actions, you can take steps to keep clutter at bay…today and everyday!